forward-force/daxko/README.md

 docker-compose up
 ```

 Then you can ssh into the `php-fpm` container.
-Please note, you need to set your WORKIZ API key and SECRET as
+Please note, you need to set your DAXKO API key and SECRET as
 environmental variables `$DAXKO_TOKEN` and `$DAXKO_SECRET` respectively.
 However, the secret is not needed at this time
 you could set it to anything.